emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 ## AI Usage
 This project utilized Generative AI tools (specifically Google Gemini) to assist in the documentation, coding and debugging phases.
-Specific prompts are shared in .ipynb files.
+Specific prompts are shared in ".ipynb" files.

 ## Limitations
 * **Oscar Bump:** I initially intended to analyze the correlation between financial success and award chances, as many industry experts attribute the underperformance of films like Babylon (2022) at the Oscars to their poor box office results.
 However, as explained in the project proposal, a 'Best Picture' win provides significant marketing value and reputation.
 Therefore, the model excludes box office and IMDb rating data to avoid data leakage, as ticket sales and public rating often increase significantly after nominations and award wins.
 Using total gross would imply that the model has access to future information that was not available at the time of prediction.